csc530/vuebulma/docs/types/BulmaMenu.md

 Items to display under the label.

-Do not use another `SubMenuItem` or object of that form as it will not be displayed as another level of the menu.
+Do not use another `BulmaSubMenuItem` or object of that form as it will not be displayed as another level of the menu.